cedricmerz/sali-cheatsheet/installation.md

 ### VS-Code Extension

 The VS Code extension is the actual extension displayed in your IDE.
-Please add it from [here](https://marketplace.visualstudio.com/VSCode) to your VS Code. // TO BE ADDED!
+Please add it from [here](https://marketplace.visualstudio.com/items?itemName=royru.sali) to your VS Code.

 ### Browser Extension